 Lookie, lookie!
 Archway Cookie.
 A phrase from an old commercial back in my kid daze.

-The F1 has been sitting for a lot of years, purchased as an investment whose owner wanted to cash it out for the upcoming financial situations.
+The F1 has been sitting for a lot of years, purchased as an investment whose owner wanted to cash out for the upcoming financial situations.
 He lived remotely, which also worked in my favor, as not many potential buyers would venture to see the truck.
-It sat on Craigslist for weeks, and I decided to make the adventure to try to find it.
+It sat on Craigslist for weeks, so I decided to make the adventure to try to find it.
 And find it I did.
 I also found the owner had in his collection a 1996 Grand Sport Corvette with, get this, 4000 miles on the nearly 30-year-old car.
 It was and is a true time capsule.

 The closest I have ever driven to a pickup this old was my grandfather's 1961 Ford F100 back in 1967.
 It was a straight 6 with three on the tree with bench seat, no options, not even a radio.
 Funny how this 51 has no radio either.
-But I'd rather be entertained by the dual exhaust exiting in front of the rear tires.
+But, I'd rather be entertained by the dual exhaust exiting in front of the rear tires.
 The 350 has a small RV cam in it.

 The truck is like a cream color and has custom pin striping.
 It's like a gold pin stripe.
 I like it.
 Not too much, not too little and very professionally done.
 I've never owned a car with professional pin stripping.
 I guess I can't say that anymore.